Berty Gunathilake: Career

 Gunathilake joined the Radio Ceylon in 1947 from Lama Pitiya program.
 Then he joined the 1948 radio play Vinoda Samaya along with Joseph Seneviratne, Vincent Weerasekera, Harriet Suraweera, Pitipana Silva and Sisira Kumara Manickaarachchi.
 In 1952, Bertie was anointed as Sri Lanka's first amateur comedian in the Bushels Coffee program hosted by Thevis Guruge.

 In 1954, Gunathilake along with his close friends Annesley Dias and Samuel Rodrigu presented the comic program Vihilu Thahalu for Radio Ceylon under the guidance of H.D.
 Wijedasa.
 It became extremely popular and they were colloquially known as Raja Thun Kattuwa.
 In later years, many more characters were included in the program such as Gemunu Wijesuriya, Joseph Seneviratne, Alfred Perera and Mercy Edirisinghe.

 In 1983, television shows started in Sri Lanka.
 The trio - Berty, Annesley and Samuel included in television's founding program Nandana Vindana.
-Since 1960 to 1990, they appeared in almost every comedy show in television and radio.
+From 1960 to 1990, they appeared in almost every comedy show in television and radio.
 Once, Gunathilake pretended a role "Two Tone" as a schoolboy, wearing a pair of shorts, a teat in his mouth, a bottle of water, a pencil and a book in the popular comedy sitcom Vinoda Samaya.
 The character was highly popularized.
 He has written most of the episodes of Vinoda Samaya, such as "Apuru Maluwa", "Santhoshaya", "Athe Amaruwa", "Apuru Adaraya", "Maduru Mediri Resweema", and Uu mata Gehuwa, Mata uu Gehuwa.

-It was a story told by a man in the Kiribathgoda bus in Angulana who had been talking about a rivalry that had taken place in early day.
-It is all about that he has been hit by others, and he could not fight back.
-By using this incidence, Gunathilake made the popular program with the title - Uu mata gehuwa, mata uu gehuwa (meaning he hit me, I was hit by him).
-This catch phrase was highly popularized in Sri Lanka.
+It was a story told by a man on the Kiribathgoda bus in Angulana who had been talking about a rivalry that had taken place in the early days.
+It is all about how he has been hit by others, and he cannot fight back.
+By using this incident, Gunathilake made the popular program with the title - Uu mata gehuwa, mata uu gehuwa (meaning he hit me, I was hit by him).
+This catchphrase was highly popularized in Sri Lanka.

 His maiden cinema appearance came through 1951 film Banda Nagarayata Paminima directed by Raja Wahab Kashmeer.
 It was the first film made in a local studio.
 Then he acted in many supportive comedy roles in popular commercial films such as Pem Mal Mala, Palama Yata, Deviyani Sathya Surakinna, Mana Mohini and Somy Boys.

 In 2013, his biography Sadadaraneeya Berty written by Kingsley Wijesundara was launched along with Gunathilake's 89th birthday party at his residence at Godakawela, Kosnathota.